Date of Degree

 Copyright 2012 Karoline Ann Jarr

 Jarr, Karoline Ann.
-"Education practitioners' interpretation and use of assessment results." dissertation, University of Iowa, 2012.
+"Education practitioners' interpretation and use of assessment results."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.